 A list of Maryland's self-certified abuser intervention programs was submitted annually by the Council's Domestic Violence Abuser Intervention Action Team to the Administrative Office of the Courts.

 In December 2004, the Family Violence Council moved to the Governor's Office for Children, Youth, and Families.
 When that Office was restructured in July 2005, the Council ceased to function.
+It reformed in January 2006 as the Governor's Council on Family Violence Prevention within the Governor's Office of Crime Control and Prevention, and was renamed there as the Governor's Family Violence Council in October 2008.

 || Search the Archives || Education & Outreach || Archives of Maryland Online ] Governor General Assembly Judiciary Maryland.Gov